MorgesHAB/ERT2020GS/README.md

 # EPFL Rocket Team - <em>Bella Lui Project 2020</em>

 ### Goal
-Spaceport America Cup competition - Launch a Rocket to the exact altitude of 10'000 feets
+Spaceport America Cup competition - Launch a Rocket to the exact altitude of 10'000 feets.
 SRAD Hybrid Engine category.
 For more informations : https://epflrocketteam.ch/fr/ :rocket:

 ### Description
-Code of the <b>Ground Segment system</b> which will run on a Raspberry Pi 4 with XBee RF modems.
+Software of the <b>Ground Segment system</b> which will run on a Raspberry Pi 4 with XBee RF modems.

 -----------------------------------------------------------------
 ## Repository organization